RisenCrypto/RisenCrypto.github.io/_posts/2021-8-11-QuadraticSieve.md

 So $799 = 17 * 47$

+**Kraitchik's improvement**

+Kraitchik reasoned that instead of trying to find a & b such that $a^2 - b^2$, it may be sufficient to find ones such that it's equal to a multiple of N.

-Hoever, this can be simplified by using $3 * 799$ instead of 799.
+For e.g. try with $3 * 799$ instead of 799.

 $3 * 799 = 2397$